o19s/elasticsearch-learning-to-rank/README.md

 # Elasticsearch Learning to Rank Query Plugin

 **Active Development!
-Probably not ready for prime time unless you expect to fix bugs -- [Get in touch to help](mailto:dturnbull@opensourceconnections.com)**
+Not quite ready for prime time -- [Get in touch to help](mailto:dturnbull@opensourceconnections.com)**

-A query for performing learning to rank in Elasticsearch using [Ranklib](https://sourceforge.net/p/lemur/wiki/RankLib/) models.
+This plugin marries the power of the Elasticsearch Query DSL with Ranklib, a popular learning to rank framework.
+It includes a scripting service for ranklib models & query for learning to rank in Elasticsearch using [Ranklib](https://sourceforge.net/p/lemur/wiki/RankLib/).

 ## Installation